rktjmp/fennel-cljlib/doc/macros.md

 the binding name.
 Accepts the `name` to be bound and the `initializer` expression. `meta` can be either an associative table where keys are strings, or a string representing a key from the table.
-If a sole string is given, it's value is set to `true` in the meta table.
+If a sole string is given, its value is set to `true` in the meta table.

 ## `defmethod`
 Function signature: